tanya-pal/Machine-Learning-Assignment-Stock-Price-Prediction-/README.md

   - 5-day moving average

-  - 3-day rolling standard deviation (volatility)
+  - 3-day rolling standard deviation

 These features capture short-term trends and variability while strictly using only the provided dataset.